shazow/everything/design/rules-of-thumb-for-novice-designers.md

 # Context

-This advice was given to @wolever as a strategy for mitigating the effects of lacking design experience when building a consumer application.
+I wrote this advice for @wolever as a strategy for mitigating the effects of lacking design experience when building a consumer application.

 I am a novice designer, but these guidelines have helped me reduce the designed-by-a-programmer effect.